-What are the secret food combinations that work better together for your potential health benefits?
+In this article, we discuss what is food synergy and what are the secret food combinations that work better together to support your health.

 Some of the synergistic food nutrients are discussed below: